 There will also be a lot of tactical considerations — from figuring out how many users need support to security, moderation control, languages, and permissions.
 You’ll need to consider how the community will fit into your customer and developer support ecosystem.
 Talk to internal stakeholders about their expectations for having the community integrated (via single sign-on) with social networks, marketing solutions, ticketing systems, workflow tools, and chat programs.

-From these discussions, you’ll begin the outline a use case.
+From these discussions, you’ll begin to outline a use case.

 Now dive a little deeper.